North Country Freedom Homes

 • The veterans treatment facility is a beige building with red trim.
 The entrance is an A-frame with glass doors.
 A flag pole is in front, and there is a parking lot.

-Our residential veterans program is a Sanctuary-certified trama-informed facility.
-We offer a full range of Veterans services including stabilization, rehabilitation, and reintegration.
+Our residential veterans and first responders program is a Sanctuary-certified trauma-informed facility.
+We offer a full range of services to veterans and first responders including stabilization, rehabilitation, and reintegration.

 • Several multi-colored stacks of gambling chips pictures, with a deck of playing cards.